pefarrell/pefarrell.github.io/index.md

  - adjoint techniques, their application and automation,
  - preconditioners and fast solvers.

-I have applied the numerical techniques I develop to various applications, in the areas of mixtures, renewable energy, cardiac electrophysiology, glaciology, magnetohydrodynamics, quantum mechanics, and liquid crystals.
+I have applied the numerical techniques I develop to problems in the areas of mixtures, renewable energy, cardiac electrophysiology, glaciology, magnetohydrodynamics, quantum mechanics, and liquid crystals.